 If you travel north on Highway 64 through central Minnesota, you will likely pass through Akeley.
-It’s is a small town of about 400 residents and nearly as many lakes.
+It is a small town of about 400 residents and nearly as many lakes.
 Today, it’s hard to believe this sleepy community was once a lumber boom town.

-Trains had stopped rolling through Akeley and nearby towns by 1974.
-A program called “Rails to Trails” formed and turned the 49 miles of the old railroad line between Park Rapids and Cass Lake into a hiking and biking trail known as the Heartland Trail.
-Thousands of people have used the trail since then, and most couldn’t help but stop once they reached the 314-foot high trestle bridge to take in the panoramic view of the Eleventh Crow Wing Lake from its deck.
+Trains stopped rolling through Akeley and nearby towns by 1974.
+A program called Rails to Trails formed and turned 49 miles of the old railroad line between Park Rapids and Cass Lake into a hiking and biking route known as the Heartland Trail.
+Thousands of people have used the trail since then, and most couldn’t help but stop once they reached the 314-foot high trestle bridge to take in the panoramic view of Eleventh Crow Wing Lake from its deck.

 Sadly, in 2010 the Minnesota Department of Natural Resources decided to tear down the amiable old trestle instead of restoring it.
-As I am writing this, a gloomy steel and concrete bridge is being built to replace it, through many argue nothing can replace the picturesque trestle bridge that welcomed visitors to Akeley.
+As I am writing this, a gloomy steel and concrete bridge is being built to replace it, though many argue nothing can replace the picturesque trestle bridge that welcomed visitors to Akeley.

 Photos of the demolition of the trestle bridge can be found at the City of Akeley’s webpage.